JAPAN Photo Tour March 23-April 3, 2024

 Tour Itinerary – subject to change

-March 23 - This morning we leave Mt.
+April 3 - This morning, we leave Mt.
 Fuji and head back to Tokyo to catch flights home.
 (B, L)

 What To Take (These are only suggestions; they are NOT required!)

 Our list of Recommended Gear for your Photo Tour

 · 2 camera bodies—the same manufacturer that will fit all your lenses

 · Camera batteries, chargers, and cords

 · External hard drives for back up (we recommend a minimum of a 1TB)